yuri-gilferreira/watershed-challenge/README.md

 From my point of view, it would be really hard to use real time data of precipitation and temperature, but we can still use data from the previous day to predict next day probability.
 Therefore, I created several new features:

  - Features of cumulative precipitation, temp_max and flux for last 1, 3 and 7 days
- - Features of precipitation over area for last 1, 3 7 days
+ - Features of precipitation over area for last 1, 3 and 7 days

-I also needed to recalculate the 95th percentile for each variable in the **training set only**
+I also needed to recalculate the 95th percentile for each variable in the **training set only**.

 ##### Training

 I used LightGBM algorithim framework with default parameters.
 I did not perform any kind of hyperparemeter tuning because I felt that unecessary.

-8.Analyze the model results.
+8. Analyze the model results.

 a) What is the performance of the model?
 Which metrics you consider are the best suited for this problem?
 What are the most important variables?
 What do you think about the results?